Irfan-Majid/Irfan-Majid/README.md

 ## 🌱 What I'm Learning

 Currently expanding my expertise in:
-- Advanced **Laravel** architecture, such as repository patterns and service providers
 - **React** ecosystem (Next.js, Redux Toolkit)
 - Integrations with **Google Services** and **GitHub Actions**